ryanwalls/rancher-kubernetes-workshop/README.md

 * Fill in `default_ssl_cert_arn` in `group_vars/all/main.yml` with the ARN of your SSL cert if you didn't do it earlier.
 * Fill in `default_vpc_id` in `group_vars/all/main.yml` with the VPC id of your default vpc.
 The default VPC can be found in your ec2 dashboard on the right hand side.
 * Fill in `default_hosted_zone` in `group_vars/all/main.yml` with the domain of your route53 hosted zone
+* Go to Rancher -> Environment -> Manage Environments -> Click Pencil next to Kubernetes at bottom of page -> Edit Config -> Select dropdown
+  * Change cloud provider to AWS
+  * Change "Plane Isolation" to "required"
 * Create environment in Rancher with Kubernetes as the orchestration tool
 * Create an environment specific API key (API -> Keys -> Advanced Options -> Add Environment API Key)
 * Copy API key into `group_vars/all` with the matching environment.
 * Also update the environment id in `group_vars/all`.
 Id is in the URL for rancher e.g. `https://rancher.3dsim.com/env/1a644/api/keys`, so `1a644` is the id.
+* Get the subnets for your AWS account and update the `alb_subnets` variable in `roles/alb/defaults/main.yml`.
+To get your subnets, navigate to https://us-west-2.console.aws.amazon.com/vpc/home?region=us-west-2#subnets:
-* Run `kubernetes-cluster.yml` with env variable set from the root of this repo.  e.g.
+* Run `kubernetes-cluster.yml` with from the root of this repo.  e.g.

 ```
 docker cp . ansible:ansible && docker exec -it ansible ansible-playbook -i inventory/ -vvvv --extra-vars "env=slc" kubernetes-cluster.yml